haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/routing.md

 Configurations of the routes are stored in `routes.xml` in the scopes area.

-Only the standard {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} and {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} routers use routes.
+Only the standard {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} and {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} routers use routes.
 Typically, the configuration for a route is in the following format:

 {% highlight XML %}
 <config>